- Many NieR: Automata players complain of frequent fullscreen resolution bugs.

 Keep in mind that this isn’t a permanent solution, so if this method works for you, you’ll have to repeat it every time you want to start the game.

-This is just a workaround, but if it works for you, you’ll have to repeat it every time you want to start the game.
+Again, this is only a workaround, but if it works for you, you’ll have to repeat it every time you want to start the game.

-NieR: Automata is a great game, but fullscreen resolution bug can severely affect your gaming experience.
+All in all, NieR: Automata is a great game, but a full-screen resolution bug can severely affect your gaming experience.
 However, you should be able to fix that problem with one of our solutions.